Features Pricing Docs Blog Try Demo Log In Sign Up

 URL: absolute only.
 Not /images/og.png, but https://example.com/images/og.png.
 Platforms don't resolve relative paths.

 Cache refresh: Facebook caches the OG image on first fetch.
-If you change the image, you need to manually clear the cache via Facebook Sharing Debugger.
-Twitter/X does the same through its Card Validator.
+If you change the image, you need to clear the cache manually via Facebook Sharing Debugger.
+Twitter/X has the same behavior through its Card Validator.

-A note on X/Twitter specifically: it supports 1.91:1, but the "summary_large_image" card looks better at 2:1 (1200x600).
-If Twitter is your main channel, keep important content in the center "safe zone" of the image, because X may crop the top and bottom.
+One thing worth knowing about X/Twitter specifically: it supports 1.91:1, but the summary_large_image card looks better at 2:1 (1200x600).
+If Twitter is your main channel, keep important content in the center safe zone because X may crop the top and bottom edges.

-For platforms to pick up your OG image, add these meta tags to the page's <head>:
+For platforms to pick up your OG image, add these tags to the page's <head>:

 <!-- Open Graph (Facebook, LinkedIn, Telegram, WhatsApp) -->